ABelliqueux/candyk-psx/toolsrc/psxavenc/README.md

 make cc ffmpeg
 ```

+**If encountering an error due to yasm not building, see here : https://github.com/mxe/mxe/issues/2627#issuecomment-843282994**

 You should now have the toolchain in `./mxe/usr/bin`, and libraries and headers in `mxe/usr/i686-w64-mingw32.static/lib` and `mxe/usr/i686-w64-mingw32.static/include` .

 ## Compiling